zalando/postgres-operator/docs/index.md

 3. Finally, the operator periodically synchronizes the actual state of each Postgres cluster with the desired state defined in the cluster's manifest.

+4. The operator aims to be hands free and configuration happens only via manifests and its own config.
+This enables easy integration in automated deploy pipelines with no access to Kubernetes directly.

 ## Concepts

 ### Scope